Colorado Uninsured & Underinsured Motorists Laws

 Additionally, many Colorado insurance companies continued to sell multiple policies of UM coverage in a single household and continued to use and enforce “anti-stacking” provisions even after the Colorado Supreme Court ruled this essentially unnecessary in DeHerrera v.
 Sentry Insurance Company, 30 P.3d 167 (Colo.
 2001).

+Current Colorado insurance laws now prohibit that practice.
 Previously, insurance companies could reduce your compensation by “setting off” and “anti-stacking” your compensation at the same time.
-The current insurance laws now prohibit that practice.

 While using a lawyer to file a UM/UIM claim is not always necessary, it can be beneficial.
 Your insurance company wants to pay you the least amount possible.
 They may not issue you the total compensation you are entitled to without legal representation.
 Working with an experienced attorney ensures you receive the compensation you deserve.

-The amount you can receive from a UM/UIM claim will depend on the specific circumstances of your case, as well as the limits of your policy.
+The amount you can receive from a UM/UIM claim will depend on the specific circumstances of your case, as well as your and the at-fault driver’s policy limits.
 It is important to remember that these claims are subject to certain coverage and monetary limits set by individual insurers.
 Therefore, it is always best to speak with an experienced attorney to understand what options are available under the law.

 When you have been injured in a car accident, you need help to ensure you are fairly and justly compensated.
-At Bachus & Schanker, we offer a free case evaluation and consultation to provide you with legal advice and our recommendation for pursuing your claim.
-Our car accident lawyers understand the complexities of car accident injury claims, UM/UIM claims, and dealing with insurance companies to ensure the maximum amount you are entitled to receive.
+At Bachus & Schanker, we offer a free case evaluation and consultation to provide you with legal advice and our recommendations for pursuing your claim.
+Our car accident lawyers understand the complexities of car accident injury claims and UM/UIM claims and deal with insurance companies to ensure the maximum amount you are entitled to receive.

 “…went above and beyond in helping me understand my options..”